 Enforcement of the CARES Act

 Section 1109 of the CARES Act authorizes criminal penalties under existing laws for fraud or other misconduct in seeking or using SBA programs under the CARES Act.
-The Department of Justice (DOJ) has already announced that it will “prioritize the investigation and prosecution of Coronavirus-related fraud schemes” and has created a hotline for whistleblowers to report suspected fraud.
+The Department of Justice (DOJ) has already announced that it will “prioritize the investigation and prosecution of Coronavirus-related fraud schemes” and has created a hotline for whistleblowers to report suspected fraud (See Enforcement by the DOJ Related to PPP Loans for additional information).
 Attorney General William Barr has also directed U.S. Attorneys to appoint a “Coronavirus Fraud Coordinator” in each district.
 This person is responsible for coordinating enforcement and conducting public outreach and awareness.
 The DOJ’s oversight and enforcement activities will be supported by the CARES Act’s three-prong oversight structure:

 - The President will appoint an Office of Special Inspector General for Pandemic Recovery to scrutinize the actions of the Treasury secretary in distributing funds under the CARES Act and has subpoena authority.
 (Section 4018).